Overview on Waste to energy Plant set up in India

 Consent to operate is needed to ensure that the industry maintains or maintains the standards related to operations all the industries required to form this type of Consent to operate.

-What are the documents required to obtain NOC from SPCB
+What are the necessary papers required to obtain NOC from SPCB

 Solid waste Municipal License- Solid waste municipal license issued by the State pollution control board (SPCB).
 This license needed to pick the solid waste materials generated during the manufacturing process.
 SPCB shall grant this license to the owner of premises who has set up the plant.